-Our capital budget for 2020 is estimated to be up to\$20 million depending upon industry conditions and our financial results.
-Since November 2014, we have funded our capital expenditures primarily with cash proceeds from our initial public offering, cash generated by operations, borrowings under our revolving credit facility and, in the case of our acquisitions in June 2017, the issuance of shares of our common stock.
+Our capital budget for 2021 is estimated to be \$9 million, depending upon industry conditions and our financial results.
+We fund our capital expenditures primarily with cash generated by operations and borrowings under our revolving credit facility.
 We may be unable to generate sufficient cash from operations and other capital resources to meet our operating needs and/or maintain planned or future levels of capital expenditures which, among other things, may prevent us from acquiring new equipment or properly maintaining our existing equipment.
-As of February 26, 2020, we had approximately \$21 million of available borrowing capacity under our revolving credit facility.
+As of February 24, 2021, we had approximately \$42 million of available borrowing capacity under our revolving credit facility.
 See Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Our Revolving Credit Facility.
 Further, any disruptions or continuing volatility in the global financial markets may lead to an increase in interest rates or a contraction in credit availability impacting our ability to finance our operations.
 This could put us at a competitive disadvantage, impair our ability to meet our operating needs or interfere with our growth plans.
-Further, our actual capital expenditures for 2020 or future years could exceed our capital expenditure budget.
+Further, our actual capital expenditures for 2021 or future years could exceed our capital expenditure budget.
 In the event our operating or capital expenditure requirements at any time are greater than the amount we have available, we could be required to seek additional sources of capital, which may include debt financing, joint venture partnerships, sales of assets, sale-leaseback transactions, offerings of debt or equity securities or other means.
 We may not be able to obtain any such alternative source of capital.
 We may be required to curtail or eliminate contemplated activities.
-If we can obtain alternative sources of capital, the terms of such alternative may not be favorab
+If we can obtain alternative sources of capital, the terms of such alternative may not be favorable to us.
+In particular, the terms of any debt financing may include covenants that significantly restrict our operations.
+Our inability to grow as planned may reduce our chances of achieving, maintaining and improving profitability.